Cloudinvento/Maven_build_Example/README.md

 # Maven_build_Example

-Hi this build is for creating a sample Maven build with Jenkins.
+Hi, this build is for creating a sample Maven build with Jenkins.